incuna/feincms-articles/README.markdown

     )

-Before proceeding with `manage.py syncdb`, you will need to create some content typesm and you may want to add some article extensions.
+Before proceeding with `manage.py syncdb`, you will need to create some content types and you may want to add some article extensions.
 By default the articles module has a basic set of content fields such as title, summary and content.